JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 supports 2 Mhz and up to 8 (or 10) Mhz.
 Samplesrates for the RTLSDR stick between 1 and 2 MHz are handled by the emulerator using the double of this rate and decimating with a factor of 2.

+The Windows version is still slightly experimental - for me (being a Unix/Linux person for the last 45 years) it is the very first program using a windows API directly - and it is most likely that some changes will be applied.

 ------------------------------------------------------------------------------
 Copyrights